Mississauga Ontario – 7th Largest City in Canada

 During this time the area was known as “Toronto Township”, but in 1965 a contest was held to rename the town.
 “Mississauga” was the winning name, beating out “Sheridan”.
 The Town of Mississauga was officially incorporated in 1968.

 Meanwhile, in 1952, Toronto Township had annexed a portion of Toronto Gore Township.
 This led to two new towns, Erin Mills and Meadowvale, being created, in 1968 and 1969, respectively.
-Also in 1968, the village of Malton was absorbed into the new Town of Mississauga.
+Also in 1968, the village of Malton was absorbed into the new town.

 The Town of Mississauga became the City of Mississauga in 1974, and at this time absorbed Port Credit and Streetsville.